 All LA&PS students are eligible to nominate ONE professor and ONE TA of their choice.
-Students do NOT have to nominate professors and/or TAs that taught them in the same academic year the award is being given in, but they do have to be current, practising faculty.
+Students do NOT have to nominate professors and/or TAs that taught them in the same academic year the award is being given in, but they do have to be current, practicing faculty.

 How the Recipients Are Selected:

 The standing Ian Greene Director will form an adjudication committee consisting of 5 LA&PS students (not serving in the Executive/Director team) to review all the nominations submitted after the nomination period.
 After thorough deliberation among the committee members, the winners will be selected.
-When evaluating potential recipients, the members will not just consider the quantity of nominations a given nominee receives, but also the quality of feedback students leave for them.
+When evaluating potential recipients, the members will not just consider the number of nominations a given nominee receives, but also the quality of feedback students leave for them.

 If you are a LA&PS student and are interested in sitting on this committee, please email email@example.com before the deadline.
-This committee is selected on a first-come first-serve basis.
+This committee is selected on a first-come-first-serve basis.